Film run-time: 14 minutes | Starring Behtash Fazlali, Panthea Vatandoost, Soheila Vatandoost

 Central to the narrative of “Sahar” is a notion of miscommunication: whether embodied by the silent phone calls that the household is plagued with, the parental strife over responsibility, or in the troubled conversation between father and daughter, there is an element of misunderstanding between various parties.
 While Sahar is confident that her Western lifestyle is merely a reflection of the freedoms afforded to her by a liberal country, her parents are convinced that these choices are corroding her spirit and well-being.

 Corollary to these concerns is a wider miscommunication of intent, burdened by a cultural bias, when Sahar expressly references Afghanistan and Iran.
-While interpretive as a conservative imprint of her parents’ upbringing in countries that regulate social behaviour more rigidly than Canada, it is evident in her parents’ psychology that their anxiety over her lifestyle is not one specifically arising from a difference in tradition.
-It is an universal agony, a parental dismay, over the deleteriousness of her youthful abandon.
+While interpretive as an imprint of her parents’ upbringing in conservative countries that regulate social behaviour more rigidly, it is evident in their psychology that the anxiety over her lifestyle is not one specifically arising from a difference in tradition.
+It is a universal agony, a parental dismay, over the deleteriousness of her youthful abandon.